 Instead of writing a bunch of fluff and burying the lead, I’ll just cut right to the chase and tell you what I feel are some pretty important words of caution if you’re thinking about planning a visit to Florence.
 I’m sure I’ll get crucified for writing anything unfavorable about this city, as according to the instagram world, it seems to be a favorite of many.
-Perhaps it’s a favorite of those who haven’t been to many other places, but overall I just don’t entirely get the hype, but this might also have to do with the fact that Florence was a second pit stop on a two week trip and we were just coming off an amazing stay in picture perfect, not overly crowded, Krakow.
+Perhaps it’s a favorite of those who haven’t been to many other places (?), but overall I just don’t entirely get the hype.
+This might also have to do with the fact that Florence was a second pit stop on a two week trip, and we were just coming off an amazing stay in picture perfect, not overly crowded, mild weathered, Krakow.
 (You can catch up on our Krakow leg here, if you so desire).

 1. Avoid Florence

-If you’re simply wanting to get to the coast, but can’t get on a sailing Cinque Terre excursion, consider other options, such as Portofino, Porto Venere, or Levanto.
+If you’re simply wanting to get to the coast, but can’t get on a sailing Cinque Terre excursion, consider other coastal destinations, such as Portofino, Porto Venere, or Levanto.

-If you’re traveling during high season and decide to take your chances with a Cinque Terre day trip and don’t explore it via sailing tour, prepare to be largely underwhelmed, along with elbow to elbow hoards of other miserable, underwhelmed people.
+If you’re traveling during high season and decide to take your chances with a Cinque Terre day trip and don’t explore it via a sailing tour, prepare to be largely underwhelmed, along with elbow to elbow hoards of other miserable, underwhelmed people.
 Expect to find most restaurants packed and unable to seat you, and an equal number inexplicably closed.
-Towards the end of the day when everyone needs to start heading back to their cruise ship, or vacation home base, expect to be shoved, nudged, elbowed, or possibly run down by rude tourists who are stressed about getting back to their ship in time.
-And then look forward to riding in a really old non-air conditioned train out of Cinque Terre that is literally packed (as in literally not an inch to spare and some people will not be able to get on as it travels back to La Spezia) full of sweaty, smelly passengers, and every one has to smush together.
+Towards the end of the day when everyone needs to start heading back to their cruise ship, or vacation home base, expect to be shoved, nudged, elbowed, and/or possibly run down by rude tourists who are stressed about getting back to their ship in time.
+And then look forward to riding in a really old, non-air conditioned train out of Cinque Terre that is literally packed (as in not an inch to spare, and some people will not be able to get on as it travels back to La Spezia) full of sweaty, smelly passengers all smushed together.
 So if you’re short like me, you’ll have armpits shoved in your face, and basically feel like you’re suffocating in 100+ degree temps with zero air circulation.

 3. Avoid showing up without a plan.